GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --build-concurrency=-1: Number of concurrently running builds.
 Set to 0 to run all builds in parallel.
 Doesn't violate build order among dependencies.
-      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --cleanup=true: Delete deployments after dev or debug mode is interrupted --cloud-run-location='': The GCP Region to deploy Cloud Run services to --cloud-run-project='': The GCP Project ID or Project Number to deploy for Cloud Run
+      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --check-cluster-node-platforms=true: When set to true, images are built for the target platforms matching the active kubernetes cluster node platforms.
+Enabled by default for `dev`, `debug` and `run`
+      --cleanup=true: Delete deployments after dev or debug mode is interrupted --cloud-run-location='': The GCP Region to deploy Cloud Run services to --cloud-run-project='': The GCP Project ID or Project Number to deploy for Cloud Run